-Courtesy of the Chinati Foundation
+4. Explore the Chinati Foundation

 Why Go: While no one can deny the phenomenal artists throughout history, there's nothing quite like experiencing the creatives of our modern era.
 Contemporary art highlights important cultural moments and messages that are often more powerful than words.
-They bring our attention to the powerless or provide a megaphone to those without a voice and encourage the masses to see the marginalized.
+They bring our attention to the powerless or provide a megaphone to those without a voice and encourage the masses to acknowledge the marginalized.